Bartholomew Voorsanger: Notable works

-Voorsanger, a Fellow of the AIA since 1985, has served on national and international design awards juries and has been a speaker at numerous symposia.
-He has authored many articles published in national and international design and art periodicals and participated in academic lectures, juries.
-He has had adjunct faculty appointments at the Rhode Island School of Design, Harvard University, Columbia University, and the University of Pennsylvania.
-The architect has also served as Chair of the Board of Advisors of the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University, President of the AIA/New York Chapter, and worked with the New York Foundation for Architecture.
+Voorsanger, a Fellow of the AIA since 1985, has served on national and international design awards juries and has been a speaker at numerous professional symposia.
+He has authored many articles published in national and international design and art periodicals, in addition to academic lectures, juries, and adjunct faculty appointments at the Rhode Island School of Design, Harvard University, Columbia University, and the University of Pennsylvania.
+The architect’s interest in public service translated into past involvements such as Chair of the Board of Advisors of the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University, President of the AIA/New York Chapter, and the New York Foundation for Architecture.
 In addition, he has served as a member of the editorial board of the Harvard University Graduate School of Design Magazine, Chair of Design Review for the Port Authority of New York & New Jersey, and on the Board of the Society of Architectural Historians.

 In late 2016, Oro Press published a monograph on Voorsanger's life and work, UNFOLDED: How Architecture Saved My Life, written by Alastair Gordon.

-Work

-The architecture of Bartholomew Voorsanger's has gained both international and national recognition as well as acclaim from the general public.
-His work includes the Garden Court at Pierpont Morgan Library (completed in 1994 - demolished 2001), as well as The Asia Society Museum - particularly its public space on the ground floor (completed in 2001), which represents a "fluid space where nature meets high tech".

-The private character of his residential buildings both captures nature and light through carefully calibrated and restrained architectonic gestures, and brings nature and light inside his houses, wherever they may be: Colorado, Arizona, Virginia, California, or Dubai.
-This is done in the spirit of American artists such as Frederic Edwin Church and his depiction of the landscape of the Americas.